svpernova09/phergie-irc-plugin-react-pingpong/README.md

 ## About

-This plugin is designed to simply return a response to the phrase "ping", and is most commonly used to test the bot is still responsive.
+This plugin is designed to simply return a response to the phrase "ping", most commonly used to test the bot's responsiveness.

 ## Install